Mark T. Greenberg: Early life and education

 Born and raised in Harrisburg, Pennsylvania, Greenberg received his B.A. at Johns Hopkins University and his M.S. and Ph.D. in Developmental Psychology at the University of Virginia under the mentoring of Mary D. S. Ainsworth and Robert S. Marvin.

 Career

 After serving on the faculty of the University of Washington from 1977 to 1997, he joined the department of Human Development and Family Studies at the Pennsylvania State University as the first Bennett Chair of Prevention Research and held that position from 1997 until 2019.
 He founded the Edna Bennett Pierce Prevention Research Center in the Penn State College of Health and Human Development in 1998 and was the director until 2015.
 He also held faculty positions at the University of Manchester and the University of Stavanger.
 He conducted research in four areas: school-based prevention research, social and emotional learning, family- and community-level interventions, and mindfulness interventions with children and educators.
-He provided mentoring for many early career scientists, including those who have gone on to become directors of university prevention research centers, including Stephanie Lanza, director of the Edna Bennett Pierce Prevention Research Center; and Nathaniel Riggs, director of the Colorado State University Prevention Research Center.
+He provided mentoring for many early career scientists, including those who have gone on to become directors of university prevention research centers, including Nathaniel Riggs, director of the Colorado State University Prevention Research Center.